NisargaKumar/NisargaKumar/README.md

 - ⚡ Fun fact: ...
 -->

-🎓 Second year student at Dr. Ambedkar Institute of Technology
+🎓 Final year student at Dr. Ambedkar Institute of Technology

-👩‍💻 A Code Geek
+👩‍💻 Aspiring Data Scientist

-🌱 I’m currently learning Python
+🌱 I’m currently Data Analysis, Data Science and tools related to these.

-📫 You can reach out to me @nisarganishu3112@gmail.com
+📫 You can reach out to me @nisargakumar02@gmail.com